 Most students naturally acquire these rules but struggling readers need to be explicitly taught.
-This falls under the phonemic awareness umbrella but is so important I wanted to include it on its own.
-Again, see this phonemic awareness post for some ideas that can help in this area.
+This falls under the phonological awareness umbrella and is so important to include in your curriculum.
+See this phonemic awareness post for some ideas that can help in this area.

 Provide a tracking aide.

 For students who make errors while reading like omitting and skipping words or substituting words, or for those who get lost while reading, provide a tracking aide.